At New Chapter Primary School we encourage all pupils to develop a love of reading and writing.

 Using the National Curriculum, we have mapped out our own half term core skills of progression in spelling, grammar, punctuation and handwriting.
 This ensures that all aspects of the curriculum are covered and ensures progression year on year.
 These are taught discretely and applied in literacy lessons.

-At New Chapter, we follow RWI phonics.
-Children in EYFS and KS1 have a daily phonics lesson (in addition to whole class reading and writing lessons) where they are grouped according to stage not age.
-Phonics interventions are also provided in KS2 for children who are not secure on their phonics.
+At New Chapter, we follow Read Write Inc Phonics.
+Children in EYFS and KS1 have a daily half hour phonics lesson (in addition to whole class reading and writing lessons) where they are grouped according to stage not age.
+Phonics interventions are also provided for any children who are not secure on their phonics.
 To support parents with this, we have produced videos for each the initial sounds.
 These can be found on eSchools.

 Throughout the school year we also organise events to promote Literacy.
 For example, ‘World Book Day’ where children and staff dress up as their favourite book characters to promote engagement, enjoyment and discusion.
 Each class often takes a theme.
 This theme is explored in detail and writing opportunities and links to the wider curriculum arise from it.
 We also regularly enter into the Young Writer’s Award competitions.
 Each year we also take part in Milton Keynes Summer Holiday Reading challenge.
 For children that take part, a winner is chosen at random where they receive a Waterstone’s book voucher.
 We also have author visits.
 For example we have had the author Luke Temple in our school to engage children in a love of reading and writing.
 More recently UKS2 met with Cressida Cowell to hear about the release of her new book ‘The Wizards of Once.’